emptythevoid/ezemrx-utils/disable-java-prompts/readme.md

 These two files will remove annoying Java promtps when interacting with jnlp files.
 This will *disable* certificate revocation checks and will explicitely trust the sectigo cert (at least at the time of this upload).
+Usage of these files lower security, may break things, and are not officially supported.
 Tested on 8u192 and 8u471

 Usage: